micahcantor/blog/content/blog/median-heap-haskell/index.md

 +++
-title = "Median Heaps in Haskell" date = 2021-06-12
+title = "Median heaps in Haskell" date = 2021-06-12
 description = "An implementation and discussion of a median heap data structure in Haskell."
 [taxonomies]